isomerpages/moe-blangahrisepri/_subpages-for-sd/Contributing Learner.md

 ![](/images/2023%20Photos/Student%20Development/image29.png)

 The school also organised storytelling Sessions at library@harbourfront and Singapore Botanical Gardens – Blangah Rise’s self-written storybook about Care for the Environment came alive when our students narrated the book to members of the public.
+Read the full story via the following

 ![](/images/2023%20Photos/Student%20Development/image30.png)